mangobug/oxford/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 3.5.1 - June 20, 2018 =
+* NEW - Adding `columnWidth` support for Masonry.
+* NEW - Adding support and backwards compatibility for Custom Repeaters < v2.5
+* UPDATE - Added `transition_container_classes` parameter option to .alm-paging-content div for paging add-on.
+* FIX - Added fix for WPML taxonomy archive pages.
+* FIX - Fixed issue with `transition_container="false"` and new loading transition.
+* FIX - Updated ACF Relationship field function to return null if field is not present on the post ID page.

+= 3.5.0 - April 17, 2018 =
+### Notice
+This Ajax Load More update contains a major change to how the default repeater template is saved and displayed.
+On update, your default repeater template will be moved from `/plugins/ajax-load-more/core/repeater` to an `alm_templates`  directory created within `/wp-content/uploads`.
+This is a long overdue enhancement to the plugin and I highly recommend you backup your site (or Repeater Template at least) prior to updating Ajax Load More incase permission issues occur during the upgrade process.

+* NEW - Updating Ajax Load More loading sequence to help with integration for Adsense and DFP advertisements in Ajax content.
+* NEW - Default Repeater Template now saved and accessed from the `/wp-content/uploads` directory.
+* FIX - Added a fix for WPML users that supports category and tag archives across languages [See issues](https://wpml.org/forums/topic/ajax-load-more-wpml-non-default-languages-not-loading/).
+* FIX - Fixed issue with `destroy_after` not triggering at correct intervals when using [Preloaded add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/preloaded/).
+* FIX - Fixed issue with shortcode parameters not being sent to Ajax Load More for the [Comments add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/).
+* UPDATE - Added support for new [SEO](https://connekthq.com/plugins/ajax-load-more/add-ons/search-engine-optimization/) add-on filter hooks.
+* UPDATE - Updated CSS for the styling list elements. (`.alm-listing > li`)
+* UPDATE - Packaging [Masonry v4.2.1](https://masonry.desandro.com/) in Ajax Load More as core WordPress includes an older version of Masonry that was causing issues with certain features.
+* UPDATE - Simplifying Ajax Load More transition property to allow for feature enhancements (Removed 'slide' transition and jQuery animations).
+* UPDATE - Removing `transition_speed` shortcode parameter and set a globe 1/4 second transition speed for all animations.
+* UPDATE - Various UI/UX enhancements
+* UPDATE - Code cleanup.

 = 3.4.1 - February 22, 2018 =
 * UPDATE - Added compatibility for Filters + Paging add-ons.